-You see, I feel much more comfortable interacting with people intimately, one on one.
-I’m friendly but quiet; often preoccupied with my thoughts.
+I feel much more comfortable interacting with people intimately, one on one.
+I’m friendly but quiet, often preoccupied with my thoughts.
 I’ve probably been perceived as standoffish from time to time.
-It’s not that I’m anti-social or don’t like people, but I have to observe my environment to see what part I want to play in it.
+It’s not that I don’t like people, but I have to observe my environment to see what part I want to play in it.
 I may choose to open up or I may choose to stay on the outskirts looking in.

 I struggle with giving access to people when it’s not on my terms.
 I’d rather schedule a call than have someone call me unexpectedly.
 Confrontations put me at a disadvantage because I’m not able to take my time and process what’s happening.
 I prefer writing to talking because it gives me the space and time to find the right words.
 When I talk too much I always end up feeling like I’m depleting my life force.
 That will either sound overdramatic to you, or it will sound like the words of a woman after your own heart.

-And then one day I realized that much of my anxiety came from not knowing how to take care of myself, not only as an introvert, but as a soulful person who needs to find meaning in things to feel content.
+And then one day I realized that much of my anxiety came from not knowing how to take care of myself, not only as an introvert, but as a soulful person who needs to find meaning in what I do to feel content.

-I am a self-described wallflower, but I want my work to be seen.
-I have a voice — I’ve worked hard to find it — and I want to make a difference.
-When I finally stopped resisting this truth, and gave myself the time alone that I craved, that is when I began to thrive.
+I call myself a wallflower because I like to stay low-key, but I have a voice — I’ve worked hard to find it — and I want to be heard and make a difference.
+When I finally stopped resisting this truth, and gave myself the time alone that I craved, I began to evolve.

-If you are like me and you often feel overwhelmed by life, then you are reading the right book.
-You are not crazy or selfish or weird to value your solitude.
+If you often feel overwhelmed by life, then I have some truth for you: You are not crazy or selfish or weird to value your solitude.
 It is important to protect your private time and preserve yourself.
-We all need that and I have learned that I need a lot more than I ever realized.
 There’s nothing wrong with being sensitive, feeling things deeply and craving creative ways to express those feelings.

-If you feel like your personality is holding you back, or like you have things to say but you are afraid to expose yourself, my intention with this book is to encourage you to build confidence and express yourself, without feeling obligated to behave unnaturally.
+If you feel like your personality holds you back because you’re shy, or no one cares what you have to say because you’re quiet, my intention with this book is to encourage you to find your authentic voice and express yourself in your own way.

-Just because you are quiet, does not mean that you don’t want to be heard.
-Just because you are afraid, doesn’t mean that you are weak.
-With prompts and insights to guide you, this book will help you peel back your layers to reveal your most fundamental fears and desires.
-With this awareness, you will be better positioned to channel your energy in meaningful ways and reveal the soulful, expressive woman that already lives within you.
+With personal stories and insights to guide you, Wallflower will help you peel back your layers to reveal your most fundamental fears and desires.
+With this awareness, you will be better positioned to channel your energy in meaningful ways and reveal the soulful, expressive woman that lives within you.